 The Problem: Affected trucks had the climate control blower motor replaced from Oct.
 9 to Nov.
 22, 2019, per a previous recall.
 The replacement part used for that service may have been built with an improper clearance between an electrical terminal and the conductive base-plate slot that could result in a resistive electrical short, increasing the risk of the blower motor overheating, melting, smoking or causing a fire.

-Ford said it is not aware of any accidents or injuries associated with the issue.
+Ford said it is not aware of any reports of accidents, injuries or fires related to the condition.

 What Owners Should Do: Ford did not immediately announce an owner-notification schedule.
-Owners can the automaker at 888-436-7332, the National Highway Traffic Safety Administration’s vehicle-safety hotline at 888-327-4236 or visit its website to check their vehicle identification number and learn more.
+Owners can call the automaker at 800-392-3673, the National Highway Traffic Safety Administration’s vehicle-safety hotline at 888-327-4236 or visit its website to check their vehicle identification number and learn more.

 Need to Find a Dealer for Service?
 Go to Cars.com Service & Repair to find your local dealer.
 To check for other recalls, and to schedule a free recall repair at your local dealership, click here: Ford Ranger

 More From Cars.com:

 - Recall Basics: Everything You Need to Know

 - My Car Is Recalled, But There’s No Fix Yet: What Do I Do?

 - Why Can Dealers Sell Used Cars With Unfixed Recalls?

 - The 10 Biggest Recalls in 2019